Spectral and Intermittency Properties of Relativistic Turbulence: Discussion

 \acknowledgments

 This research was supported in part by the NSF through grant AST-1009863 and by NASA through grant NNX10AF62G issued through the Astrophysics Theory Program.
 Resources supporting this work were provided by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research Center.
+We thank Andrei Gruzinov and Paul Duffell for insightful discussions.